The Art of Saying "Maybe": A Conformal Lens for Uncertainty Benchmarking in VLMs: Conformal Prediction

 \end{enumerate}

-In practice, conformal prediction relies on heuristic scoring functions, and different choices can lead to different behaviors in calibration and set size.
-In our study, we focus on three such scoring functions - Least Ambiguous Classifier (LAC), Adaptive Prediction Sets (APS), and Marginal Score (MS), and systematically compare their behaviors across tasks and models.
-To further validate our findings, we also analyze entropy-based uncertainty as a complementary measure.
+In practice, it uses heuristic scoring functions, which influence calibration and set size.
+We examine three: Least Ambiguous Classifier (LAC), Adaptive Prediction Sets (APS), and Marginal Score (MS), comparing them across tasks and models.
+We also check entropy-based uncertainty as a complement.